Teqed/bluepds/README.md

 This PDS implementation uses a SQLite database to store private account information and file storage to store canonical user data.

+If you want to see this PDS in action, there is a live account hosted by this PDS at [@test.justinm.one](https://bsky.app/profile/test.justinm.one)!

 > [!WARNING]
 > This PDS is undergoing heavy development.
 Do _NOT_ use this to host your primary account or any important data!